 Rule 4123-18-05 | Individualized written vocational rehabilitation plan.

-(A) When surplus funds are used, the managed care organization (MCO) will ensure that a vocational rehabilitation case management provider contacts the injured worker and prepares a written vocational rehabilitation assessment plan, comprehensive vocational rehabilitation plan, or job retention plan for the injured worker's acknowledgment and approval.
+(A) When vocational rehabilitation services are managed by a managed care organization (MCO), the MCO will ensure that a vocational rehabilitation case management provider contacts the injured worker and prepares a written vocational rehabilitation assessment plan, comprehensive vocational rehabilitation plan, or job retention plan for the injured worker's acknowledgment and approval.
 The vocational rehabilitation case management provider will, where practical, consult with the injured worker's employer, the physician of record, and others considered appropriate.
 A vocational rehabilitation assessment plan may be prepared prior to the individualized written comprehensive vocational rehabilitation plan.
 The assessment plan may be up to four weeks in length, during which time the injured worker will be actively engaged in career exploration and assessment activities.

 (B) Each written vocational rehabilitation assessment plan will include, at a minimum, the following information: